Netvibes

 Netvibes is a French brand of Dassault Systèmes that previously ran a web service offering a dashboard and feed reader.
 Currently, the company offers business intelligence tools.

 History

 2005–2012

 Founded in 2005 by Tariq Krim, the company provided software for personalized dashboards for real-time monitoring, social analytics, knowledge sharing, and decision support.
+In 2007, Deutsche Welle announced their partnership with Netvibes.

 2012–present

 On February 9, 2012, Dassault Systèmes announced the acquisition of Netvibes.
 As of 2024, Netvibes also contains the operations of two other software companies acquired by Dassault Systèmes: